Providing access through funding.

 The issues our grantee partners work on, across the region.

 With DFF’s support, Midanik is now formally registered in Sudan and Uganda!
 This provided Midanik’s team with more confidence, visibility and recognition to sustain their work.
+Why it matters: in a context where feminist organizing is under severe pressure, flexible funding helped Midanik strengthen both its organizational survival and public legitimacy.

 “Our work and partnership with DFF made it possible for queer-led and trans-led initiatives to exist and have our voices heard within the feminist movement in the SWANA region.”